rohitralhan/infinispan-azure-install/Readme.md

 ![enter image description here](./images/AzureInfiniArchi.png)

 Infinispan supports various types of cache modes.
-In this tutorial, we will look at setting up Infinispan with replicated cache on Azure.
+This tutorial, will look at setting up Infinispan with replicated cache on Azure.
 As you can see in the diagram above there are Infinispan 3 nodes deployed on 3 Azure VMs.
 To access Infinispan we will use the external public IP of the Load Balancer.
 The diagram also shows 3 public ips belonging to each VM these are only needed for setting up Infinispan, once the server is up and running we can delete them and still be able to access the Infinispan cluster.
 JGroups is an essential component of Infinispan, serving as the network transport layer that facilitates cluster formation and communication among nodes in a distributed system.
 Infinispan leverages JGroups to form a cluster of nodes, allowing them to communicate and share data seamlessly.